mayjackass/AI_Maya_ScriptEditor/BETA_LAUNCH_GUIDE.md

 ---

-## ðŸ“§ Stay Updated
+## Stay Updated

 Want to know when the full version launches?
 - â­ Star this repository
-- ðŸ‘€ Watch for updates
+- Watch for updates
-- ðŸ“§ Email me to join the launch list
+- Email me to join the launch list

 Beta testers receive **50% discount codes** automatically!